-Record Keeping

-The DSL(s) and staff must ensure that all concerns, discussions and decisions made, and the reasons for those decisions, are recorded in writing.
-Information should be kept confidential and stored securely.
-It is good practice to keep concerns and referrals in a separate child protection file for each child.
+Record Keeping The DSL(s) and staff must ensure that all concerns, discussions and decisions made, and the reasons for those decisions, are recorded in writing and uploaded to Isams.
+Hard copy information should be kept confidential and stored securely.
 Records should include: